iBDFrankfurt/APProVe/local-setup/README.md

 > **Last Updated:** January 2026

 This guide provides comprehensive instructions for deploying the APProVe microservices ecosystem locally for development and testing purposes.
+If you want to start quickly head over to [Quickstart](Quickstart.md).
 ---

 ## 📋 Table of Contents